vvscode/docs/docs/tutorials/tutorials-curl-python-sms.md

 ---
-title: "cURL & Python (SMS)"
+title: cURL & Python (SMS)
-excerpt: "Learn how to send SMS with cURL or Python.
-Read more..."
+excerpt: Learn how to send SMS with cURL or Python.
+Read more...
 ---
 ## Getting Started